 This etymology reflects its core: a transformative cycle of breaking down and elevating the parts of nature to reveal a deeper whole.

-Through this process, the principles of a plant, or organic material, are separated, liberated, purified, and brought back together in a more complete form.
+The principles of a plant, or organic material, are separated, liberated, purified, and brought back together in a more complete form.

 Practiced as a path of devotion and study for centuries - it’s roots stretch back to Egypt and it’s threads weave through ancient medicine, astrology, and sacred cosmology.